nightmode/feri/docs/advanced/api/functions.md

 ```
 @param   {String}   filePath  Path like '/images/koi.png' or '/images'.
 @param   {Boolean}  isDir     True if filePath is a directory that should be used as is.
 @return  {Promise}            Promise that returns true if successful.
-Error object if not.
+An error if not.
 ```

 ### functions.mathRoundPlaces